virtix/open-source-program-template/_posts/2014-01-01-Morgan-Freeman.md

 gandhi, he didn't eat for three weeks. the man likes to play chess; let's get him some rocks. i don't think they tried to market it to the billionaire, spelunking, base-jumping crowd. that tall drink of water with the silver spoon up his ass.

-Rehabilitated? well, now let me see. you know, i don't have any idea what that means. mister wayne, if you don't want to tell me exactly what you're doing, when i'm asked, i don't have to lie. but don't think of me as an idiot. circumstances have taught me that a man's ethics are the only possessions he will take beyond the grave. it only took me six days. same time it took the lord to make the world. bruce... i'm god.
-Open Source Software fall but they are rebuilt. heroes die but they are remembered. let me tell you something my friend. hope is a dangerous thing. hope can drive a man insane. multiply your anger by about a hundred, kate, that's how much he thinks he loves you. boxing is about respect. getting it for yourself, and taking it away from the other guy. let me tell you something my friend. hope is a dangerous thing. hope can drive a man insane. i don't think they tried to market it to the billionaire, spelunking, base-jumping crowd.
-Open Source Software fall but they are rebuilt. heroes die but they are remembered.

 ![Morgan Freeman]({{site.baseurl}}/assets/img/mfreeman.png)